boldybread/T3A1_Workbook/workbook.md

 ### Q12

-Tagliaferri, L 2022, 'How to use object mainpulation in JavaScript', viewed 23 April 2024, https://www.digitalocean.com/community/tutorials/how-to-work-with-json-in-javascript
+Tagliaferri, L 2022, 'How to use object manipulation in JavaScript', viewed 23 April 2024, https://www.digitalocean.com/community/tutorials/how-to-work-with-json-in-javascript